JicoDotNet/Intelligence-Based-Bargaining-for-Ecommerce/source/README.md

 We are providing a platform where any Ecommerce app can consume this service by **REST API** and will get AI based real time Bargaining features.

+## Get Started/Purpose

+Purpose of this server to serve any ecommerce the Bargain taste.

+Bargaining help buyers and sellers negotiate the specifics of the deal and eventually come to an agreement.
+This agreement is highly necessary to build trust and increase sales at the same time.
+Unfortunately, online Bargaining facilities while purchasing any materials is unheard of.
+Moreover, a customer can find various pricing in various website/app but not be comfortable to use all of them neither its feasible to compare by going through all this API Service.

 ## API Reference